-During the procedure, Eni provided objective elements - also with the support of photo and video documentation - to demonstrate that NAOC operations and infrastructures have no aggravating impact on the natural flooding of the area.
-The natural flooding affects a much wider area than the one of the community of Aggah, and it is a typical phenomenon of the Niger Delta region.
-As it is also reiterated in Eni's Statement on Respect for Human Rights, Eni upholds the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the Ten Principles of the Global Compact of United Nations.
+As is also reiterated in Eni's Statement on Respect for Human Rights, Eni upholds the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the Ten Principles of the Global Compact of United Nations.
 In particular, Eni is committed to cooperating in good faith with non-judicial bodies as well.
-Therefore, while always reaffirming its position, Eni has chosen to comply with and participate in good faith to the procedure at the NCP and to actively contribute to proper implementation.
-Eni actively participated in all the phases of the procedure, voluntarily complying with the terms of the conciliation procedure which included a joint visit to the site in Nigeria.
-Finally, Eni shared and accepted the terms of the agreement proposed by the Conciliator at the end of the procedure, namely the commitment to verify the need for additional drainage systems, in addition to the existing ones, under the road that connects the wells locations, and to proceed with their construction, which is aligned with the usual community relationships activities.
+Therefore, while always reaffirming its position, Eni has chosen to comply with and participate in good faith in the procedure at the NCP and to actively contribute to its proper implementation.
+Eni actively participated in all the phases of the procedure, voluntarily complying with the terms of the conciliation procedure which included a joint visit to the NAOC site in Nigeria.
+Finally, Eni shared and accepted the terms of the agreement proposed by the Conciliator at the end of the procedure, namely the commitment to verify the need for additional culverts, in addition to the existing ones, under the road that connects the wells locations, and to proceed with their construction, which is aligned with the usual community's relationships activities.

-Transparency and next steps

 With a view to transparency, Eni has agreed to the NCP's proposal to make the content of the agreement available on its website.

 Eni's commitment and participation in the conciliation procedure therefore contributed to the smooth functioning of the conciliation mechanism and the NCP congratulated the parties for the successful conclusion of the procedure.

-Following the signing of the Terms of Settlement, NAOC and Egbema voice of Freedom (EVF) designated their respective contact persons who met several times in order to define the contents of the drainage interventions to be carried out in the community.
-Once the engineering design completed, NAOC activated the internal procurement procedures to assign the contract for the rebuilding of the culverts.
-The Italian NCP will be kept informed of the implementation of the agreement.
+The relationship with EVF and the Community will now continue with the usual tools normally adopted by Eni for managing relations with local stakeholders.
+The Italian NCP will be kept informed about the implementation of the agreement.

 Eni prohibits, and undertakes to prevent, retaliation against workers and other stakeholders for raising human rights-related concerns, and neither tolerates nor contributes to threats, intimidation, retaliation or attacks against human rights defenders and affected stakeholders in relation to its operations.
-The protection of whistleblowers, of who express concerns regarding ethical issues or reports wrongdoings is reiterated also within the Code of Ethics.
-The Aggah community is located in the state of Rivers in Nigeria, in an area that is regularly subject to flooding, due to seasonal rains and flooding of the Niger River.
-NAOC, an Eni subsidiary, manages the operations in this area on behalf of the Joint Venture with the state company NNPC and Oando (NNPC 60%, NAOC 20% and Oando 20%).
-Since the planning phase. and in compliance with local regulations, NAOC ensured that the plant, access routes and pipes were all elevated and equipped with adequate drainage systems to ensure regular water flows, even during the rainy season.

-How to engage in remediation
+Also, the Code of Ethics includes important provisions to ensure the actual protection of whistleblowers.

+HOW TO ENGAGE IN REMEDIATION

-Business enterprises' active engagement in remediation should take the form of both operational-level grievance mechanisms for individuals and communities and/or cooperation with judicial or statebased non-judicial mechanisms, as recognized by the UNGP 29 and by the OECD Guidelines for Multinational Enterprises6.
+Business enterprises' active engagement in remediation should take the form of both operational-level grievance mechanisms for individuals and communities and/or cooperation with judicial or statebased non-judicial mechanisms, as recognized by the UNGP 29 and by the OECD Guidelines for Multinational Enterprises.
 Operational-level grievance mechanisms can serve as a primary form of remedy, especially when judicial or non-judicial state-based systems are weak or inaccessible.

-This is especially true when considering that it is estimated that five billion people around the world currently live in conditions where they cannot adequately rely on the protection of the rule of law or lack meaningful access to justice7.
+This makes sense especially considering that it is estimated that five billion people around the world currently live in conditions where they cannot adequately rely on the protection of the rule of law or lack meaningful access to justice.
 In any case, an operational-level grievance mechanism can allow companies to quickly and effectively respond to potential critical issues, stopping them from escalating and conflicts from arising.